andik/slides4saints/README.md

 this is a program to aid both churches and worship bands to display their song texts during an service and also manage their songs/sets.

+**IMPORTANT** the current version of slides4saints is just for internal testing purposes. it is not ready to use yet.
+We arbitrary set some environment variables for windows and supply you with some unchecked binaries for windows... this will change in the next weeks...

 ## why slide4saints?

 There are a lot of such programs out yet, so why another one?